MatthewGebhart/reading-notes/README.md

 - Mind the gap (spaces matter both after the markdown and carraige returns after headeings)
 - Q: What are some bad habits to avoid at the beginning of my coding journey? double spaces after a line?

-this is a test of using backticks to `insert code`

-and a test of inserting a link [Zoe Woodworks](http://www.zoewoodworks.com)